SS Arthur M. Huddell: War history

-For the remainder of the war and immediate post war period she carried coal, general cargo, and personnel.
+For the remainder of the war and immediate post-war period, she carried coal, general cargo, and personnel.
 Departing in February 1945, the ship carried coal in a convoy from Hampton Roads in Virginia to Marseilles in France before returning the following month to Philadelphia.
 In May 1945, the ship departed transporting general cargo to Naples in Italy, and Oran in Algeria, before returning to New York.

 In June 1945, the ship transported coal to Marseilles in France before continuing on to Port de Bouc from where it carried 619 French and Moroccan troops to Oran in Algeria.
 In July of that year the ship returned to Baltimore, Maryland before making a voyage to New York before the Maritime Commission laid up the ship in the James River Reserve Fleet, Lee Hall, Virginia, 25 September 1945, with $20,000 worth of costly repairs needed.

 Between 15 February 1947 and 9 October 1947 the ship was again assigned under a general agency agreement and bareboat charter to A.H.
 Bull before being again laid up in the Reserve Fleet.

 Post war history

-As the ship’s pipe and cable-handling fittings had been left intact she was chartered by AT&T, 23 February 1956, and converted to a cable transport and layer.
-After operations delivering undersea telephone and communication cables laid between the US mainland, Hawaii and Alaska in support of Distant Early Warning (DEW) line the ship was transferred to the Suisun Bay Reserve Fleet, Suisun Bay, California on 11 October 1957.
+As the ship’s pipe and cable-handling fittings had been left intact, she was chartered by AT&T, 23 February 1956, and converted to a cable transport and layer.
+After operations delivering undersea telephone and communication cables laid between the US mainland, Hawaii and Alaska, in support of the Distant Early Warning (DEW) line, the ship was transferred to the Suisun Bay Reserve Fleet, Suisun Bay, California on 11 October 1957.

-With a brief service in 1963, she was again returned to Suisun Bay on 10 July 1964.
-On 13 December 1977, the US Navy took delivery of the Arthur M. Huddell, where after its propeller, lifeboats and most of its equipment had been removed the ship was reclassified as a barge in July 1978, to support cable operations for the Sound Surveillance System (SOSUS).
+After a brief service in 1963, she was again returned to Suisun Bay on 10 July 1964.
+On 13 December 1977, the US Navy took delivery of the Arthur M. Huddell, and after its propeller, lifeboats, and most of its equipment had been removed, the ship was reclassified as a barge in July 1978 to support cable operations for the Sound Surveillance System (SOSUS).

-Two years later, following the loading of cables from the Simplex Wire & Cable Company pier in Newington the vessel was again employed in cable transport operations, this time in conjunction with the cable ship Long Lines.
+Two years later, following the loading of cables from the Simplex Wire & Cable Company pier in Newington, the vessel was again employed in cable transport operations, this time in conjunction with the cable ship Long Lines.
 In 1982, the Arthur M. Huddell was used in US Navy cable-laying operations in the Pacific.
-Once this work was completed the vessel was again laid up at James River Fleet, 22 August 1983.
+Once this work was completed, the vessel was again laid up at James River Fleet, 22 August 1983.
 After that date, many components, including the rudder, were removed and used as spare parts for SS John W. Brown.